Emergency Medicine (Advanced)

 Objectives

-The objectives of this emergency medicine ultrasound course are:
+Participants in this emergency medicine ultrasound course will:

-• Describe the limitations of ultrasound and safe application of ultrasound in medical diagnosis and management.
+- Understand the limitations of PoCUS and its safe application in medical diagnostics and procedures.

 Prerequisites